0xpluto/fip-voting/api_spec.md

 Query parameter `fip_number` is used to specify which FIP to pull votes for.
 The parameter `network` specifies which network to poll votes from.
 Some addresses are only registered to vote on testnet as they are only miners on testnet. `network` can be either `mainnet` or `calibration`.

-If the vote is in progress then a 403 error will be returned.
-If the vote does not exist then a 404 error will be returned.
 If the vote has concluded then the results will be returned in json as follows

 ```json
     {